LorenzoPaleari/ing-sw-2022-Paci-Paleari-Puppinato/README.md

 The server asks the port to bind to.

 ### Client
-Both base_client and M1_client works in Windows and Linux.
-Due to some path conflict JavaFx is not able to generate a Jar working either for Intel Mac and Apple Silicon Mac; for the first one you have to launch base_client, for the other M1_client.
+You are free to choose the version corresponding to your opearting system.
+While all versions should work on Windows and Linux it is recommended to pay more attention to MacOsX: due to some path conflict JavaFx is not able to generate a Jar working either for Intel Mac and Apple Silicon Mac; for the first one you have to launch x64, while aarch64 for the other.

 #### CLI
 CLI has full compatibility with Windows and Unix platforms.
 You can launch it with the following command:
 ```